Statue of Liberty Diversity/Multicultural Resources See also:

 Booklists for Younger Readers: Colors of our Community - Includes a booklist focussing on the Hispanic/Latino community (South Plainfield Public Library).

-Caribbean American Heritage Month (June) NEW! - Documents the rich culture and heritage of the Caribbean American people and their contribution to the United States of America.
+Caribbean American Heritage Month (June) - Documents the rich culture and heritage of the Caribbean American people and their contribution to the United States of America.
 (U.S. National Archives and Records Administration; primary sources)

 Hispanic American Heritage Month (September 15 to October 15) - An online exhibit paying tribute to the generations of Hispanic Americans who have positively influenced and enriched our nation and society (Library of Congress et al.).
-See also Hispanic Heritage Month NEW!
-(U.S. National Archives and Records Administration; primary sources).
+See also Hispanic Heritage Month (U.S. National Archives and Records Administration; primary sources).

 Latino Civil Rights - A timeline of Latino Civil Rights from 1903 to 2006, with links to lesson plans and related learning materials (Learning for Justice, Southern Poverty Law Center; non-profit organization).